hackclub/hackclub/workshops/discord_message_bot/README.md

 These three lines of code seperate the key value and the message into two seperate strings.

--The first line splits into two strings into an array based on the spaces.
+- The first line splits into two strings into an array based on the spaces.
 The two represents how big the array will be.
 Documentation is [here](https://www.w3schools.com/jsref/jsref_split.asp).
 The key value will be the second of the two strings.

--The second line assigns the second array value to the keyVal string.
+- The second line assigns the second array value to the keyVal string.

--The third line takes the original user message and cuts out everything but the message part of the command.
+- The third line takes the original user message and cuts out everything but the message part of the command.

 Now let's add the user to the json file.